pearlprabhune89/PashuRakshak_AI/README.md

 Livestock diseases like Lumpy Skin Disease, Foot and Mouth Disease, and Mastitis tend to spread quickly and escalate before action is taken.

 In real-world conditions:
-- Veterinary help is not always immediately accessible
+* Veterinary help is not always immediately accessible
-- Early symptoms are subtle and easy to miss
+* Early symptoms are subtle and easy to miss
-- Delays in diagnosis increase both risk and cost -Internet connectivity cannot be relied upon
+* Delays in diagnosis increase both risk and cost
+* Internet connectivity cannot be relied upon

   ## Key Features
 -  Image-based detection of visible symptoms